altruios/namshubettulpa/public/namshubettuple/redeye.md

 *He mimed out his death.*
 *Then stepped over the ledge.*
 *He twisted strangely in the air to stand on the edge of the giant gear.*
-~Rotated 90 degrees from Martha's perspective.~ *Martha went to the edge of the gear.*
+~He was on the teeth of the gear - perpendicular to Martha.~ *Martha went to the edge of the gear.*
-*Kent walking slowly back toward where the teeth met - waiting for her.*
+*The navigator walking slowly back toward where the teeth met - waiting for her.*
 'Here goes nothing,'
-*She thought, following Kent’s leap over the edge.*
+*She thought, following Kent's leap over the edge.*
-~She felt herself falling forward, not downward.~
+~She felt herself falling forward, not downward.~ 'Downward is forward'
-~And soon she found herself on top of the teeth...~ ~And then just as quickly on the underside of the gear.~ }
+~And soon she found herself on top of the teeth...~ 'Shit'
+~She had too much momentum, and then was on the underside of the gear.~ }
 {
 *Kent held out his hand over the side.*
 *He helped her slide back onto the teeth.*
-~The gear jolted again, backwards toward interlocking teeth.~ *She lost her balance and fell forward.*
+~The gear jolted again, backwards toward a set of interlocking teeth.~ *She lost her balance and fell backward.*
-~Her feet were just under where the gears met...~
-~Not crushed, but by just the barest amount.~
+*She landed on the face of the gear*
+~Her leg was longer than the width of the gear's teeth~ ~Her foot locked behind two meshed gears~
+~Her leg wasn't crushed, but only just.~
-~She had to wait for the gears to go forward again before pulling them out.~ *When the teeth rotated enough she threw herself up with Kent’s helping hand.*
+~She had to wait for the gears to go forward again before pulling her leg out.~ *When the teeth rotated enough she threw herself up with Kent's helping hand.*
 *Kent dusted himself off.*
-*With a more urgent tilt of the head he mined: hurry up...*
+*With a more urgent tilt of the head he mined: 'hurry up...'*
-~That’s only going to get worse.~
+~That backwards slippage was only going to get worse.~ }
-}
 {
 ~A part of Martha was amazed at how well he communicated - without using words.~ *They made their way along the edge.*
 ~Until they met another gear on the other side...~ ~This one mostly facing to their right.~
-*With a skip and a hop Kent jumped just so - and landed on that gear’s teeth.*
+*With a skip and a hop Kent jumped just so - and landed on that gear's teeth.*
 *With his hand out and some prep time Martha made the jump.*
+'Not so hard this time.'
 *When she landed Kent more urgently ran - Martha in tow.*
 }
 {
-~A moment later the gears skipped backwards again.~ ~And this time Martha saw a ripple in the other gears around her.~ ~The wavelike effect gave her some warning.~ "M::What’s causing that?"
+~A moment later the gears skipped backwards again.~ ~And this time Martha saw a ripple in the other gears around her.~ ~The wavelike effect gave her some warning.~ "M::What's causing that?"
-*Kent only mimed things breaking down, breaking apart.*
+*Kent only mimed 'things breaking down, breaking apart'.*
 *They made their way through the gears.*
 ~Each slip getting more jarring.~
 ~Each time the gears fell further back.~
-~He did say it would get worse.~
+'He did say it would get worse.'
 }
 {
+~Martha could see stone walls fading in from the void~ "M::Where exactly are we?"
 ~One of the gears to her left started flying toward her - twisting in the air.~ *Kent jumped at her.*
 *He knocked her to the backside of the gear...*